Fadeout (Arrow): Plot

-As part of the new timeline that came into existence following the Crisis and Oliver Queen's sacrifice to reboot the universe, Moira Queen survives her attempted murder by Slade Wilson in 2014.
+As part of the new timeline that came into existence following the Crisis and Oliver Queen's sacrifice to reboot the multiverse, Moira Queen survives her attempted murder by Slade Wilson in 2014.
 In the present, Oliver has changed more aspects of the timeline, with John Diggle and Lyla Michaels' pre-Flashpoint daughter Sara being brought back and being J.J.'s sister, Tommy Merlyn, Emiko Queen, and Quentin Lance also being alive and Rory Regan's powers restored.
 The timeline change has also effectively stopped crime in Star City overnight, making it a safe place for everyone without the need for vigilantes.

 Flashbacks to 2012 show Oliver and Diggle hunting down John Byrne, a human trafficker from Oliver's list.
 When they catch him, Oliver spares him after Diggle tells him to be a better person and not kill those on the list who do not actually deserve to die.
 In the present, Byrne kidnaps Oliver's son William, prompting the entirety of Team Arrow to look for him.
 Oliver's daughter Mia Queen, who came from 2040 with Sara Lance for Oliver's funeral, finds William and apprehends Byrne, inspired not to kill him due to her father's example.

 During the search for William, Roy Harper proposes to Thea Queen, which she later accepts.
 Lyla and Diggle tell the team about their plans to move to Metropolis due to the former getting a promotion there while Rene Ramirez reveals his plans to become the next mayor of Star City after Quentin, who endorses him.
 Dinah Drake talks about her plans to move to Metropolis and fight crime there instead of becoming Chief of Police in Star City.